I Robot (album): Background and concept

 The album was intended to be based on the I, Robot stories written by Asimov, and Eric Woolfson spoke with Asimov himself, who was enthusiastic about the idea.
 As the rights already had been granted to a TV/movie company, the album's title was altered slightly by removing the comma in "I," and the theme and lyrics were made to be more generically about robots rather than to be specific to the Asimov universe.
 The cover inlay reads: "I Robot...
 The story of the rise of the machine and the decline of man, which paradoxically coincided with his discovery of the wheel... and a warning that his brief dominance of this planet will probably end, because man tried to create robot in his own image."
 The title of the final track, "Genesis Ch.1 v.32", follows this theme by implying a continuation to the story of Creation, since the first chapter of Genesis only has 31 verses.

 According to the band's website, Paul McCartney unintentionally helped to inspire the song "Some Other Time".
 When Parsons had asked if McCartney could read a line of poetry for the band's first album in exchange for a favor Parsons had previously done him, McCartney replied by saying; "Some other time Alan, some other time".
 This gave the band an idea for a song title.
+When Jaki Whitren recorded her vocal track on "Some Other Time", Parsons was pleased with her vocal delivery on the chorus but wanted a different approach for the verses.
+As such, Peter Straker was brought in to handle the vocals on the verses.
+Parsons told Prog magazine: "What was interesting was that the voices were actually very similar.
+Most people haven’t realised the song is sung by two people – one voice on the verses, one voice on the choruses."

 By pure coincidence, the album was released shortly after Star Wars came out in the United States.
 The group acknowledges that part of the album's success came from it being the only album with a robot on the cover during a time when robots were suddenly "all the rage".